 Carl with a peacock bass in the spotted-color-phase called Paca in Portuguese.
 Note the butterfly-like spot on the tail.

-Each day, you have a choice of returning to the Lodge for lunch or having the guides fix a shore lunch for you - Itapará -style.
+Each day, you have a choice of returning to the Lodge for lunch or having the guides fix a shore lunch for you - Itapara-style.

 Fly Fishing and Lures - Host Brad Staples with peacock bass

 Prior to this trip, I had only fly fished for Peacock Bass.
-At Itapará River Lodge, you can also fish with lures.
+At Itapara River Lodge, you can also fish with lures.
 After I experimented with jigs and diving plugs, the last three days of my trip, I ended up only fishing with topwater plugs.
-The Peacock, pictured above, hit a 5-inch saltwater version of a Zara Spook, white with a red head.
+The Peacock, pictured above, hit a 5-inch saltwater version of a Zara Spook, white with a red-head.
 With a lure like the Super Zara Spook, you need to turn the handle on the reel and twitch the rod at the correct time so that the lure moves from side to side.
 Employing this action to the lure entices the large peacocks.
 Using topwater plugs is a very exciting way to fish for peacock bass!

 Carl's Lure Boxes and Brad's closing thoughts

-Even though I’m not a great fish-counter like Carl, looking back on the trip, we didn’t have a hard time finding peacocks and landed plenty of them. - Brad.
+During my stay, I fished at both lodges, and outside of Itapara 's guests, I did not see any other angler.
+I wish I could have stayed longer.
+I would have taken in more of Carl stories and the interesting history behind the lures and their manufacturers.
+Even though I’m not a great fish-counter like Carl, looking back on the trip, we didn’t have a hard time finding peacocks and landed plenty of them.